Heck-Library/HeckLib/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-description: Have a suggestion?
+about: Have a suggestion?
 Leave it here!
 title: "[Suggestion]: "
 labels: ["suggestion"]
 assignees: ''